 A state-of the-art-facility was built to house the three archives.
 We offer researchers a spacious reading room in a climate-controlled (i.e., cool) environment that has a reference library and a digital microfilm reader/printer.
 Qualified researchers are able to access the collections through the existing card catalog system and typed finding aids.
 Please see our Collections page to learn about the open collections in each of the three archives.
 Our Visitor Policy and information on scheduling an appointment, hours and upcoming closings, directions and parking, and local accommodations can be found under About the Archives.

-The Associated Archives collects records that have permanent, historical, and enduring value from the approved offices and departments of the three sponsoring institutions.
-When you have records that need to be transferred to the archives, the first step is to consult the Records Transfer page available on this website.
-We will then be available for consultation to answer any questions.
+The Associated Archives collects records that have permanent, historical, and enduring value from the approved offices and departments of our three sponsoring institutions.
+To arrange for the transfer of records to the archives, please consult the Records Transfer page.
+Staff is also available for consultation.